 There is a number of options for sorting the display of the Sources and Targets in the General Patch Lists.
 This sorting is independent of which label type is being displayed due to the global label mode selection.

-Sort by Fixed Label: Independent of the User Label, the Sources and Targets will be sorted and displayed in alphabetical order, depending on the Fixed Label of the der, depending on the User Labels of the Sources/Targets.
+Sort by Fixed Label:

+Independent of the User Label, the Sources and Targets will be sorted and displayed in alphabetical order, depending on the Fixed Label of the Sources/Targets.